OliverPSmith/Password-Strength-Checker/README.md

 # Password-Strength-Checker
-Confirms the passwords meets standards set for it to be used
+Confirms the password meets standards set for it to be used

 Here is a link to the web page --> https://password-checker-javascript.netlify.app/